Oofy here: Editorial: Less Rhubarb. Drop it.

 A gloss from the Type-Setter.
 Our editor rightly feels that too much ink is spent on Horace Walpole because the man is so quotable.
 The Professor on the other hand is greatly attached to the gothic.

-Indeed the Professor writes limitlessly on the gothic.
-His is the romantic type, one for whom ‘Gothic’ should be printed in a heavy Germanic font.
-This note perforce is a stripped down commentary on study of the influence on Repton of 18th century Strawberry HIll Gothick (which is as close as Britain got to the Czech Baroque, though the Professor dismisses it as paste-board rococo).
+Indeed the Professor’s attachment to the gothic is limitless.
+His is the romantic type, for which ‘Gothic’ should be put into a heavy Germanic font.
+His study of the influence on Repton of 18th century Strawberry Hill Gothick has therefore been reduced to the small compass of this note – the Professor dismisses this same Strawberry Hill Gothick as paste-board rococo, while admitting that it is as close as Britain got to the civilized gentility of Czech Baroque.

 ‘Repton may not have referred to Walpole in his red books, but he knew him – there was opportunity for an influence, but what HW thought of HR we shall never know.
 On the other hand Edmund Burke, the sublimist, was a good friend of Thomas Farr, the Quaker, who bought Blaise Castle, on the western edge of Bristol, in 1766 and built there a more Gothick landscape than you could ever imagine.
 His castle was defended with ‘huge wooden cannon upon every projecting rock’, and in the deep valley below he ‘prepared a number of narrow channels, about the width of a common navigation canal, secured by different heads or dams, and the sides built with stone walls, for the reception of water which it was afterwards discovered could never be expected: these dry channels became so unsightly, that … an engineer proposed to raise water from the bowels of the earth by a steam engine [with] … all the horrors of fire and steam, and the clangour of iron chains and forcing pumps’.
 He introduced local and invented legends: Giant Goram, the Robber’s Cave, a Lover’s Leap … all this was fodder for Jane Austen’s humour and Blaise was incorporated into two of her novels.
 Here, in Northanger Abbey, is the dreadful John Thorpe, who tried to persuade the gothickly romantic Catharine Morland to give up the walk she had arranged with the Tilneys in favour of a carriage drive to Blaise: